Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 This is done in order to ensure that the applicant is who they say they are and that they are not being untruthful and attempting to gain employment under false pretenses.

-Ensuring social security numbers are correct and names are spelled correctly are always good practices to ensure the background check process is as smooth and quick as possible.
+Ensuring social security numbers are correct and names are spelled correctly is always good practice to ensure the background check process is as smooth and quick as possible.

 Education History